Stevie Wonder: 1960s: Singles as a youth

 In 1968, Wonder recorded an album of instrumental soul/jazz tracks, mostly harmonica solos, under the title Eivets Rednow, which is "Stevie Wonder" spelled backward.
-The album failed to get much attention, and its only single, a cover of Burt Bacharach's and Hal David's "Alfie", only reached number 66 on the U.S. Pop charts and number 11 on the U.S. Adult Contemporary charts.
+The album failed to get much attention, and its only single, a cover of Burt Bacharach's and Hal David's "Alfie", only reached number 66 on the Billboard Hot 100 and number 11 on the Adult Contemporary chart.
 Nonetheless, he managed to score several hits between 1967 and 1970 such as "I Was Made to Love Her", "For Once in My Life" and "Signed, Sealed, Delivered I'm Yours".
 A number of Wonder's early hits, including "My Cherie Amour", "I Was Made to Love Her", and "Uptight (Everything's Alright)", were co-written with Henry Cosby.
 The hit single "Signed, Sealed, Delivered I'm Yours" was Wonder's first-ever self-produced song.

 In 1969, Wonder participated in the Sanremo Music Festival in Italy with the song "Se tu ragazzo mio", in conjunction with Gabriella Ferri.
 Between 1967 and 1970, he recorded four 45 rpm singles and an Italian LP.

 Wonder's appearance at the 1969 Harlem Cultural Festival opens the 2021 music documentary, Summer of Soul.
 Wonder plays a drum solo during his set.

-1970s: Classic albums period
+1970s: Classic period

+The TONTO synthesizer, built and programmed by Robert Margouleff and Malcolm Cecil, whose work and custom-built synthesizer defined the sound of Wonder's four albums between 1972 and 1974.
+Pictured at the National Music Centre, Canada, in 2024.